Over the past few months, Andrew has been working on a new circuit for a custom home alarm system to replace our current hardwired commercial alarm.

-For the display panel on the new alarm we are going to be using a e-ink display to show the status of the alarm and the sensor status for each door and window.
+For the display panel on the new alarm, we are going to be using an e-ink display to show the status of the alarm and the sensor status for each door and window.

-We sourced a basic 2.9 inch e-ink display from ebay and it is a 296x128 pixel back and white display and a SPI interface from https://www.waveshare.com/wiki/2.9inch_e-Paper_Module
+We sourced a basic 2.9-inch e-ink display from eBay and it is a 296x128 pixel back and white display and an SPI interface from https://www.waveshare.com/wiki/2.9inch_e-Paper_Module

 The display uses an array of bytes to write to the display panel with each byte controlling 8 pixels.
 You can either write the entire display each time or select a starting x and y location and write the data as required.